-CEQ regulations define a cumulative impact as "the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such actions" (40 CFR 1507.7).
+A cumulative impact is an impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such actions.
 Therefore, cumulative impacts can be viewed as the total combined impacts on the environment of the Proposed Action and alternatives and other known or reasonably foreseeable actions.
 The AFRC identified and reviewed past actions within five years, as well as present and reasonably foreseeable actions that have or are planned to occur within the Proposed Action's ROI, including PARS and the surrounding off-base areas.
 The AFRC analyzed the potential for the Proposed Action and alternatives to have cumulative effects with these other actions.
-These projects are listed in Table 20 and depicted on Figure 7.
+These projects are listed in Table 17 and depicted on Figure 8.